-Jimmy Kimmel on Donald Trump's 2024 Presidential bid: "He just keeps coming back – he's like herpes"
+Jimmy Kimmel on Donald Trump's 2024 presidential bid: "He just keeps coming back – he's like herpes"

 “A lot of Republicans wish that this monster they helped create would go away, but he just keeps coming back.
 He’s like herpes – once your party has them, you can’t get rid of them.
 All you can do is try to shorten the outbreaks.”

 Later, Kimmel turned his attention to Mike Pence, who served as Vice President under Trump.
-Watch the video in full here:
+Watch the video in full above.

 Donald Trump failed America. pic.twitter.com/fylyocYcse